Service Dogs, Emotional Support Animals, Pets

 The maximum number of HRL-approved pets per unit is limited to one.
 Should multiple residents in the unit request a pet, the primary account holder or first resident to sign up for housing will be granted their pet.
 If the first resident declines, the second resident to be approved for housing will be next to bring their pet, etc.

 Pets allowed in all residence halls

-- Fish, small crustaceans, mollusks, water turtles, and small amphibians, all living under water and in aquariums no larger than 10 gallons in size per Residential Life unit.
+- Fish, small crustaceans, mollusks, water turtles, and small amphibians, all living under water and in aquariums no larger than 10 gallons in size per housing unit.
 Extra aquariums are permitted provided the total gallon per residential unit does not exceed 10 gallons.
 Pets must remain in their aquariums at all times.

-Unapproved animals/pets must be removed immediately and the resident will face an immediate minimum fine of $500, with additional charges as needed to restore the unit to an occupiable state (as determined by Housing and Residential Life).
+- Unapproved animals/pets must be removed immediately, and the resident will face an immediate minimum fine of $500, with additional charges as needed to restore the unit to an occupiable state (as determined by Housing and Residential Life).
 Continued infractions will result in increased fines and possible removal from the department.